a storytime about when i was literally called a “

 i didn’t mind being the “token black”. i didn’t think much of it. i didn’t have to. i was a product of private schools, summer camps, dance lessons, happily married parents, everything on christmas lists, church every sunday, girlscouts, no arguments at home, no abuse, no alcohol, an easy upbringing.

-i had just finished eating when i felt something nudge the back of my chair. i turned around and looked up to find this girl glaring down at me. she was angry. she was blonde. blonde hair. blonde skin. wearing a lilac polo embroidered with our school logo.
+i had just finished eating when i felt something nudge the back of my chair. i turned around and looked up to find this girl glaring down at me with an attitude she found somewhere. she was blonde. blonde hair. blonde skin. wearing a lilac polo embroidered with our school logo.

 “you’re gonna have to move”

 by now, her friends had joined her and my friends had overheard. mine chimed in something about them using the extra empty seats. hers said something about always sitting there.

 “Move”, ” No”, “MOVE!”, “NOT A CHANCE!”

 i started to feel people staring. i never really noticed people staring before.

 the bad guys were getting nowhere and they knew it. the blonde girl looked at me again, rolled her eyes and said clear as day: